oleg-agapov/dbt-from-scratch-practice/practice/practice-3.md

 <details>
 <summary><b>dunder_mifflin__sources.yml</b></summary>

 > This is the same file as in the previous practice.
-You can just copy existing file from the previous practice.
+You can just move existing file from `/models` folder.

 </details>